 I could go on with the differences in the play clock, kicking game, player movement before each play starts, among others but those big three will give any Canadian football rookie a sense of our game.

-It’s fast-paced and nothing is better on a beautiful Edmonton night than sitting under the sun at Commonwealth Stadium watching our beloved 2015 Grey Cup champion Eskimos battle all-comers.
+It’s fast-paced and nothing is better on a beautiful Edmonton night than sitting under the sun at Commonwealth Stadium watching our Eskimos.
 See the game for yourself at an Edmonton Eskimos home game and watch the stadium come alive.